grabaiforsea/aiforsea-traffic-management-2/README.md

 In supervised learning, underfitting happens when a model unable to capture the underlying pattern of the data.
 Overfitting happens when our model captures the noise along with the underlying pattern in data.

+___
+## To be continue...

 The model can be further improve with different approaches.
 For example, time series manner and deep learning such as LSTM.

+1. Analysis with Statmodels - ETS Decomposition, EWMA, Holt-Winters Method.
+* Find the Trend
+* Find the seasonal
+* Study the residual

+2. General Forecast Model - ACF and PACF plots, AutoRegression(AR), Descriptive Statistics and test, ARIMA, SARIMA, Vector AR
+* Choose model
+* Use the split train test sets
+* Fit model on training set
+* Evaluate model on test set
+* Re-fit model on entire data set
+* Forecast for future data

+3. Deep Learning

 To be continue...
 ___